Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/UI-design-1.0/Unlink_all_channel_RHS.md

 **Step 1**

-1. Unlink all the linked channels from the list of linked channels on MM from RHS.
+1. Unlink all the linked channels from the list of linked channels on MM from RHS of MS Teams sync plugin.

 **Expected**

-The user should be able to see the `Link channel` modal in the RHS.
+The user should be able to see the `Link a channel` button in the RHS of MS Teams sync plugin on MM.